richorama/richorama.github.io/_posts/2020-11-13-command-driven-map.md

 adding/removing tile layers, and display additional controls on the map.
 Everything I have tried seems to have worked out easily, which is a good confirmation that the pattern is well suited to this task.

-I particularly like the encapsulation and reusability offered by this approach.
-Recommended.
+I particularly like the encapsulation of all the boiler plate that open layers requires when dealing with the map and exposes higher order 'business' functions which are reusable between different parts of your application, or different applications.

+Perhaps a library of these commands could be built to accelerate map projects.